 This document assumes the following:

-The deployment of the Smarter Balanced open source components being developed as part of various Smarter Balanced contracts, but focuses only on components being developed as part of contract SBAC-11, Test Delivery System.
+The deployment of the Smarter Balanced open source components being developed as part of various Smarter Balanced contracts, but focuses only on components being developed as part of the Test Delivery System.

-Deployment on Amazon Web Services (AWS), including various AWS services such as Elastic Compute Cloud (EC2) and Amazon Relational Database Service (RDS).
+Deployment on Amazon Web Services (AWS), including (but not exclusive to) AWS services such as Elastic Compute Cloud (EC2), Amazon Relational Database Service (RDS) and ElastiCache.
 AWS is a robust, scalable and ubiquitous cloud infrastructure that provides virtual computing resources of a range of capabilities and prices.

+Working familiarity with Kubernetes and Docker for interacting with the Test Delivery Unit

 Please note that the use of Amazon’s AWS services is not strictly required, and other cloud infrastructures could be used instead of AWS.
 This document only analyzes the use of AWS as a reference deployment for pricing purposes.